King Street, Cambridge

 Christ's College buildings on King Street.

 King Street is a street in central Cambridge, England.
 It connects between Sussex Street heading west and Hobson Street heading south at the western end and a large roundabout to the east.
 It runs parallel to and south of Jesus Lane.
-The roads link together at a roundabout at the eastern end.
+The roads link together at Four Lamps roundabout at the eastern end.
 To the east is Maid's Causeway and then Newmarket Road leading out of Cambridge.
 To the north is Victoria Avenue between Jesus Green and Midsummer Common.
 To the south is Short Street, Cambridge, quickly leading into Emmanuel Road past Christ's Pieces.

 Sidney Sussex College backs on to the street to the northwest.
 Christ's College is to the south, with some of its buildings on the street.

 Public houses

 There are currently four pubs on King Street: